Discover the World of Homebuying Assistance for Native Americans

 If you live on a reservation, it’s a good idea to check with your local tribal office about down payment assistance.
 The officials there will probably be excellent sources of information about any local programs that may be able to provide down payment assistance.

 You need informed local experts because there are so many different down payment assistance programs.
-There are — literally — thousands of these programs nationwide.
+There are thousands — literally — of these programs nationwide.
 They operate in every state and major city, as well as in most smaller cities and towns.

-And the rules change from time to time, which is another reason to look for local informed assistance.
+The rules change from time to time, which is another reason to look for local informed assistance.
 For example, Wilson says that until a few years ago, Native American loan applicants had to live on reservations.
 But today, in New Mexico and Arizona, all of the state is considered tribal land, opening up more opportunities for Native American buyers.

 The change had a significant impact on who can take advantage of these programs, Wilson says.
 “It’s important because it can be used anywhere, not just on tribal land,” she explains.